 Football is almost as synonymous with Thanksgiving as turkey, stuffing and pie.
 It might be even more so.

-How did this yearly tradition come about on the last Thursday in November?
+How did this yearly tradition come about on the fourth Thursday each November?

 The first Thanksgiving Day football game was played in Philadelphia in 1869.
 According to the Evening Telegraph newspaper, “a foot-ball match between twenty-two players of the Young America Cricket Club and the Germantown Cricket Club will take place on Thanksgiving Day at 12 1/2 o’clock, on the grounds of the Germantown Club.”